Ed's

 this page:

-of 30 answers; five answers in each of six different categories.
+a total of 30 answers; five answers in each of six different

 $200 |